andre-st/wahoo-utils/README.md

 ![Automated POIs on a Wahoo Bolt bike computer](poi2db.jpg)
 (my Bolt with a rubber protective cover)

-Without POIs a distance/bikepacking cyclist might miss nearby food/water.
+A distance or bikepacking cyclist could miss nearby food and water if POIs aren’t marked on their map.

-- Finding POIs in a 100 meter `--poi-radius-deg` along the route:
+- Finding POIs within a 100-meter `--poi-radius-deg` along the route:
-	OpenStreetMap servers allow to query features within a geographic polygon (Overpass API).
+	OpenStreetMap servers can be queried for features within a geographic polygon using the Overpass API.
-	`Gpx2poi` constructs a simplified polygon (a buffered line) from all the route points in a GPX file downloaded from Komoot or similar.
+	`Gpx2poi` constructs a simplified polygon (a buffered line) from all route points in a GPX file downloaded from Komoot or similar services.
-	It receives hundreds of features for this polygon and writes them to `your_route.geojson`.
+	It retrieves hundreds of features within this polygon and writes them to `your_route.geojson`.
-- Getting POIs to the Bolt:
+- Getting POIs onto the Bolt:
-	`Poi2db` adds these features as POIs to Bolt's "Save my location" table on the device.
+	`Poi2db` adds these features as POIs to the Bolt’s "Save my location" table on the device.
-	The sqlite database file is accessible via Android Debug Bridge ADB (credit to [AndroidAndyUK](https://www.youtube.com/watch?v=Sl--gcJ95XM)).
+	The SQLite database file is accessible via Android Debug Bridge (ADB) (credit: [AndroidAndyUK](https://www.youtube.com/watch?v=Sl--gcJ95XM)).
-	Poi2db always recreates the entire auto-POIs list from scratch given a list of geojson-files.
+	Poi2db always recreates the entire auto-POIs list from scratch using a list of GeoJSON files.
-	Program parameter `--delete` removes all auto-POIs without adding new ones.
+	The program parameter `--delete` removes all auto-POIs without adding new ones.
-	Manual POIs are not touched.
+	Manual POIs are not affected.
 - Pros:
-	- POI-generation and updating Bolt only takes a few seconds (at least for the tested 60 km tours) and little disk space
+	- POI generation and updating the Bolt takes only a few seconds (tested on 60 km tours) and uses very little disk space.
-	- you don’t need any other POI-capable device
+	- no additional POI-capable device is required
 - Cons / Known issues:
+	- the Bolt uses a single heart icon for all POI types, so different types aren’t visually distinguished.
-	- heart-icon only for different POI types; value 1 instead of 0 for "poiType" in the database had no effect, perhaps reversing BoltApp could give answers
+		Setting poiType to 1 instead of 0 in the database has no effect (Reversing the Bolt app might reveal why.)
-	- at the moment, better restrict to either `--poi-types=food,water` or `--poi-types=camp`, not both so you know what to expect from a heart-icon
+	- currently, it's better to restrict to either `--poi-types=food,water` or `--poi-types=camp` &ndash; not both &ndash; so the heart icon meaning is predictable
-	- extra step: when updating routes in Komoot etc, you have to copy them to this project too and rebuild the POI list
+	- extra step required: when updating routes in Komoot or similar, you must copy them to this project and rebuild the POI list
-	- no auto-POIs when detouring
+	- no auto-POIs available when detouring
 - Requires:
 	- Linux
 	- Python 3 (with pip)